 Muscles located in the thorax control and power the wings.
-There are two types of muscles involved, which depend on insect species: direct or indirect flight muscles.
+Two types of muscles are involved, which depend on insect species: direct or indirect flight muscles.

 The muscles are not attached to the wings, making them indirect.
-The muscles are attached to the thorax.
-The wing is swung upwards by the vertical muscles contracting, pulling the thorax and the wing’s base down.
+The muscles are connected to the thorax.
+The wing is swung upwards by the vertical muscles contracting, pulling down the thorax and the wing’s base.
 The wing then swings down when the vertical muscles relax.

 Direct flight muscles are different as the wing is attached to the muscle.
 Older species of insects such as dragonflies and grasshoppers use direct flight muscles.
-The wing swings up by contracting its inner muscles while contracting the outer muscles pulls the wing down.
+The wing swings up by contracting its inner muscles while the outer muscles pull the wing down.

 Many insects can use their wings independently, which helps them to maneuver and turn.
-Dragonflies can use their hind wings and fore wings independently, but the wings of bumblebees have small hooks along the forewings which latch onto the hind wings.
+Dragonflies can use their hind and fore wings independently, but the wings of bumblebees have small hooks along the forewings that latch onto the hind wings.

-Insects have various other muscles that they use when flying to improve the efficiency and to aid control.
+Insects have various other muscles that they use when flying to improve their efficiency and to aid control.

 Insects that use the click mechanism have a high wing-beat frequency.
 While some flies can beat their wings up to 200 times per second, midges can beat theirs as many as 1000 times per second.
 Larger species of dragonfly beat their wings as low as 20 times per second but are still excellent fliers.